project-sunbird/project-sunbird.github.io/pages/features-documentation/resource_creation.md

 Each of these categories corresponds to the learning process/methodology that is deployed to teach a particular piece of content.
 For example, a tutor creates an acitivity and the intent is to educate the learner about a concept through a game.
 The resource category in this case is, Play.
 Similarly, a tutor creates a story to enhance the reading skills of the learner, the story falls under the category of Read.

-This documnetation details the procedure of creating resources on Sunbird.
+This page details the procedure of creating resources on Sunbird.

 ### Prerequisites
 <table>